 Wholesale polished diamond prices have risen across the board.
 It seems that every worry that had cast a shadow on the midstream disappeared under the bright sun.
 Lab-grown proliferation, declining bank financing, unfriendly tax regimes, large inventories, poorly managed inventories, limited market data, the slow response to shifting consumer tastes – all vanished like an overleveraged trader with mounting debts and no source of income.
 Poof!

-This positive feeling is fueled by the 14.7% average rise in wholesale polished diamond prices.
+This positive feeling is fueled by the 14.7% average rise in wholesale polished diamond prices as the diamond index shows.
 The combination of a steady cash flow, less bank debt, and access to all the rough diamonds they could possibly need serves to reinforce the sentiment.

 Compared to 2019, prices are not much better – only about 1.4% in May 2021 over May 2019.
 And yet, any trader will sign off on a steady 1.4% annual rise in diamond prices.